-Kali, Escrima, & Arnis are all terms for the indigenous martial arts that come from the Philippines.
-Most of the Filipino martial arts are really similar at their core.
+First, Kali, Escrima, And Arnis are all terms for the indigenous martial arts that come from the Philippines.
+However, most of the Filipino martial arts are really similar at their core.

-Students of the Filipino martial arts are knowledgeable in the use of bladed and impact weapons as well as empty hands techniques.
-In the past the different names correlated with different region within the Philippines.
+Another key point, students of the Filipino martial arts are knowledgeable in the use of bladed and impact weapons as well as empty hands techniques.
+In the past, the different names correlated with different region within the Philippines.

-Most people in the Philippines today know and call the art as Arnis.
-The terms Kali and Escrima are not used anymore.
+However, most people in the Philippines today know and call the art as Arnis.
+As a result, the terms Kali and Escrima are not used anymore.

-One characteristics of Kali, Escrima, & Arnis that is core to its very nature is the idea of flow.
+First, one characteristics of Kali, Escrima, And Arnis that is core to its very nature is the idea of flow.

-Flow is usually taught to you at the very start of their training.
-Learning to flow against attacks will quickly build up your reflexes and agility.
+In particular, flow is usually taught to you at the very start of their training.
+Also, learning to flow against attacks will quickly build up your reflexes and agility.

-The Filipino martial arts are also known for is training weapon skills first rather than last in developing a student's ability.
+One must remember, the Filipino martial arts are also known for it's training weapon skills first rather than last in developing a student's ability.

-As opposed to Chinese martial arts that will only teach you weapons only after they have mastered their stance and empty hands training.
+In contrary, to Chinese martial arts that will only teach you weapons after they have mastered their stance and empty hands training.